Accla/graphulo/README.md

 pom.xml               Maven Project Object Model.
-Defines how to build graphulo. post-test.bash        Script to display output of tests from shippable/testresults. viewMiniServerLogs.sh Script to display server-side MiniAccumulo logs for most recent singleton test. deploy.sh             Script to deploy a graphulo build to Accumulo and Matlab D4M.
+Defines how to build graphulo. post-test.bash        Script to display output of tests from shippable/testresults. lessMiniServerLogs.sh Script to display server-side MiniAccumulo logs for most recent singleton test. tailMiniServerLogs.sh Similar to above. deploy.sh             Script to deploy a graphulo build to Accumulo and Matlab D4M.
 README.md             This file.
 README-D4M.md         Readme for d4m_api_java, also included in this distribution.